 Answer: We created a program in partnership with Bloomberg LP where 92 lawyers and professionals from both firms form client teams and represent indigent veterans referred by the City Bar Justice Center.
 Each team analyzes the merits of the potential claims for the veteran and sets a case strategy designed to achieve maximum feasible benefit level for our client.
 We established a protocol where each team confers with experts at the City Bar Justice Center to define and refine the strategy.
 Veteran affairs is a principal focus for Proskauer.

 The Bloomberg partnership is crucial to this effort.
-It is powerful that a major corporation and a major law firm are teaming up to deal with a nationwide issue of great importance.
+It is powerful that a great company and a great law firm are teaming up to deal with a nationwide issue of great importance.

 Question: Is there a typical client?